Skip to main content

 Updated over a month ago

-You can access the Project Number Format setting in the Control Panel to define the numbering format for projects and set preferences for numbering change orders and project revisions.
+You can access the Project Number Format setting in the Control Panel to define the numbering format for projects, and external and internal change orders.

 To access the Project Number Format setting, click the following icon.